SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

 ### Task 4: Push the Docker Image of Recommendation service to the Container registry

-In this task, you'll Push Miyagi-recommendation images to acr.
+In this task, you will push the Docker image of the Miyagi recommendation service to the Azure Container Registry (ACR).
+This involves logging into the Azure portal, tagging the Docker image with the ACR name, and then pushing the image to the ACR.

-1. Navigate back to the **Visual studio code** window and navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in cascading menu, select **Open in integrated Terminal**.
+1. Navigate back to the **Visual studio code** window and navigate to **miyagi folder** and expand **services (1)/recommendation-service (2)/dotnet (3)** right - click on dotnet in cascading menu, select **Open in integrated Terminal (4)**.

     ![](./Media/aks-04.png)